Prove It All Night: Chart performance

-Live performance
+Live performances

 "Prove It All Night" has been a regular selection in Springsteen and E Street Band concerts since its release.

-To Springsteen fans, by far the most famous arrangement of it occurred during their 1978 Tour, when it was reshaped into an eleven-minute epic with a long, howling guitar-over-piano introduction and a frenetic organ-and-guitar-over-drums outro.
-Excerpts of one such performance from a July 1, 1978, Berkeley Community Theatre show were heard during a syndicated radio interview with New York disc jockey Dave Herman on the King Biscuit Flower Hour, and this version would become a fan favorite still referred to decades later; one of the criticisms of Springsteen's 1986 Live/1975-85 box set was that it omitted any such version of the song.
-Notably, the melody of the extended introduction has been said to have served as the basis for Patti Smith's 1979 song "Frederick", though this has not been verified by Smith.
-"Prove It All Night" was again performed in this arrangement on two occasions on the River Tour in November 1980.
+The most famous arrangement of it occurred during the 1978 Tour, when the song was reshaped into an epic lasting between seven and twelve minutes, with a long guitar solo by Springsteen over Roy Bittan's piano to introduce the song and a frenetic organ-and-guitar-over-drums outro.
+Excerpts of one such performance from a show at the Capitol Theatre in Passaic, New Jersey, on September 19th, 1978 was broadcast on the radio.
+The 1978 version of "Prove It All Night" became a fan favorite still referred to decades later.
+One of the criticisms of Springsteen's 1986 Live 1975–85 box set was that it omitted any such version of the song.
+The song was performed with this arrangement on two occasions on the River Tour in November 1980.
 A live version of the song did finally appear on Springsteen's 2001 release Live in New York City documenting the Reunion Tour, as did a Rising Tour performance on the 2003 Live in Barcelona DVD, but both were in a shorter, more conventional treatment.

 In a concert in Barcelona during the Wrecking Ball Tour, Springsteen surprised the audience by playing the song again in the 1978 arrangement.
-He also played it in Manchester to a rapturous response from the crowd.
 It made its first appearance in the United States since 1980 by request at Fenway Park in Boston on August 15, 2012.
 It continued to make semi-regular appearances on the remainder of the tour, as well as on 2014's follow-up High Hopes Tour.
-It was also played by request in São Paulo, Brazil, on September 18, 2013.

 Acclaim

-The song was ranked as the #6 single of 1978 by Dave Marsh and Kevin Stein and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
+The song was ranked as the number 6 single of 1978 by Dave Marsh and Kevin Stein and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.